 The policy and procedures concerning the privacy of student records maintained by Southern New Hampshire University are in large measure governed by the Federal Family Education Rights and Privacy Act.
-The university's policy and procedures regarding this subject are posted by the Registrar's Office.
+The university's policy and procedures regarding this subject are posted by the Office of the Registrar.